aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/account.md

 <a id="0x1_account_ENO_SUCH_SIGNER_CAPABILITY"></a>

-The signer capability offer doesn't exist at the given address
+The signer capability offer doesn&apos;t exist at the given address

 <pre><code>const ENO_SUCH_SIGNER_CAPABILITY: u64 &#61; 14;<br/></code></pre>